Menu

 STATEMENT OF INCLUSION

 Camp Fire believes in the dignity and the intrinsic worth of every human being.
-We welcome, affirm, and support young people and adults of all abilities and disabilities, experiences, races, ethnicities, socio-economic backgrounds, sexual orientations, gender identities and expressions, religion and non-religion, citizenship and immigration status, and any other category people use to define themselves or others.
+We welcome, affirm, and support young people and adults of all abilities and disabilities, experiences, races, ethnicities, socio-economic backgrounds, sexual orientations, gender identities and expressions, religion and non-religion, citizenship and immigration status, and any category people use to define themselves or others.
 We strive to create safe and inclusive environments that celebrate diversity and foster positive relationships.
 All are welcome at Camp Fire.

 Learn more about our commitment to inclusion and discover what that looks like in our programs below.